sarsanaee/sarsanaee.github.io/about.md

 permalink: /
 ---

-I am a **Systems Architect at Huawei Research Cambridge**.
-These days, I am mostly thinking about **CXL technologies across QEMU and the Linux Kernel**, and how memory systems should evolve for modern data centers.
-My research interests broadly center around **computer systems for data centers**.
+I am a Systems Architect at Huawei Research Cambridge.
+Also, I am visiting Andrew Moore at University of Cambridge.
+These days, I am mostly thinking about CXL technologies across QEMU and the Linux Kernel, and how memory systems should evolve for modern data centers.
+My research interests broadly center around computer systems for data centers.

 I enjoy technical discussions, early-stage ideas, and projects that sit between research and real systems.
 If you are working on something related—or just want to exchange thoughts—I am usually happy to chat.